 We also plan, with the children’s help, to create a more suitable glade area next to the pond to encourage moths, butterflies and a range of heath wildlife.
 Heathland is one of our most threatened wildlife habitats and we hope that by working on the overhanging trees, clearing the shrubbery and introducing a small area of gorse, heathers and bracken we will be able to increase the range of wildlife, and perhaps even encourage lizards and minotaur beetles.

-If you are able to donate any plants in the spring please get in touch with Fiona or Catherine on email@example.com, Thank you.
+If you are able to donate any plants in the spring please get in touch with Fiona or John on firstname.lastname@example.org, Thank you.

 Our fantastic caretaker, Gareth Southgate, has made us a new archway entrance to our pond.
 We are lucky to have such a talented woodwork expert!